 - Bolivian Army Ending: The film itself leaves Jack's fate as to whether or not he survives up in the air.

-- Classically Trained Extra: The older Swedish Audience may recoginze an old, but respectable and (of course) classically trained stage actor turning up at the start of the movie... to be shot seconds later.
+- Classically Trained Extra: The older Swedish Audience may recoginze an old, but respectable and (of course) classically trained stage actor turning up at the start of the movie... only to be shot seconds later.

 - Contract on the Hitman: Jack's mistakes through the movie eventually lead to this.